raj-gun/NonSysID/supplimentray_information/README.md

 reduce the computational time of $`\text{iOFR}_{S}`$.
 Additionally, the ‘NonSysId’ package implements two new methods, proposed in this paper, to further enhance computational efficiency (referred to as reducing computational time, RCT, methods).
-Fig.
-<a href="#fig:NonSysID" data-reference-type="ref"
-data-reference="fig:NonSysID">1</a> outlines the procedures of the complete system identification methodology, integrating
+Figure 1 outlines the procedures of the complete system identification methodology, integrating
 $`\text{iOFR}_{S}`$ with these four RCT methods.
 A brief overview of each RCT method is provided below.